deeplearning4j/deeplearning4j/gpu.md

         DataTypeUtil.setDTypeForContext(DataBuffer.Type.HALF);

 Place this call as the first line of your app, so that all subsequent allocations/calculations will be done using the HALF data type.

+However you should be aware: HALF data type offers way smaller precision then FLOAT or DOUBLE, thus neural net tuning might become way harder.
+On top of that, at this moment we don't offer full LAPACK support for HALF data type.

 ## Larger Grids